 - Daily/School routines

-- · Personal descriptions
+- Personal descriptions

 - Shopping

-- · Visiting places in a French town
+- Visiting places in a French town

 - Holidays

 Students are required to participate in three 70-minute online lessons per week.
-In addition to the online lessons, students are required to complete tasks on the Education Perfect learning program and complete other tasks as required by the French teacher.
+In addition to the online lessons, students are required to complete tasks on OneNote, the Education Perfect learning program and homework as set by the French teacher.